Resources · Chargeback Defense

 Put your phone number on the customer's statement

-If the customer has a question and can call you directly, they are far more likely to contact you first instead of going straight to the bank.
+If the customer has a question and can call you directly, they're far more likely to contact you first instead of going straight to the bank.

 Respond to chargebacks immediately